• Skip to primary navigation

 Acorn Squash Soup with Curry

-This squash soup has a silky, smooth texture that’s the perfect canvas for the bold flavors of curry.
-Swap out Delicata for acorn squash to make it slightly more hearty and robust without sacrificing any flavor.
+This squash soup has a silky, smooth texture that's the perfect canvas for the bold flavors of curry.
+Swap out Delicata for acorn squash to make it slightly more filling and strong without sacrificing any flavor.

 Sweet Potato Casserole

-Transform your classic Thanksgiving sweet potato casserole by using roasted sweet potatoes instead of delicata squash for a slightly sweeter, more vibrant dish.
+Transform your classic Thanksgiving sweet potato casserole by using roasted sweet potatoes instead of delicata squash for a slightly sweeter, more bright dish.
 Top with marshmallows for a truly indulgent treat.

 Kabocha Squash Curry